Disclosure: Some affiliate links are provided below. Learn more.

 Now for the fun part: Using a sponge to emulate the imperfect look of galvanised steel.

 Lightly dip a small corner of your sponge into your black paint, keeping most of the sponge clean.
 Remove excess paint by dabbing your sponge against a rag a few times.
-Having a small amount of paint on your sponge is absolutely key to getting this technique to work – too much paint and you end up just repainting the pot black.
+You should only have a very small amount of paint on the sponge.

 You then want to blend the black paint so it fades gently into the surrounding silver.
 Do this by dabbing the edges of the black paint with a clean part of the sponge.